-AT&T delivers internet service to your home through copper or fiber wiring, depending on the service you purchased.
+We deliver internet to your location through copper or fiber wiring or through the AT&T wireless network, depending on the service you ordered.

 - DSL and lower broadband services are usually wired using copper.

-- Most high-speed broadband services (IPBB) deliver internet via a hybrid fiber and copper network.
+- Most high-speed broadband services (IPBB) deliver internet through a hybrid fiber and copper network.

 - AT&T Fiber delivers internet directly to your location using a 100% fiber network.